OpenDataology/website/content/en/docs/external-add-ons/fairing/azure/_index.md

     --from-literal=AZ_SUBSCRIPTION_ID=${AZ_SUBSCRIPTION_ID}
     ```

-1. Use the following command to create a secret that Kubeflow can use to access
+1. Use the following command to create a secret that OpenDataology can use to access
     ACR.
     ```
     kubectl create secret docker-registry -n ${TARGET_NAMESPACE} acrcreds \